Secret France

 Laid back and off the beaten track

-Some of Europe's best riding is to be found in France – and I've been exploring the roads there for more than 30 years.
+Some of Europe's best riding is in France – and I've been exploring the roads there for more than 30 years.
 While I love the usual riding hotspots like the Alps and Pyrenees, I've found brilliant riding all over the country.
 This tour brings together my favourite less-well-known areas – with one or two must-see destinations along the way.
 There's something for everyone, with great towns and villages to stop in, ancient castles and cathedrals to visit, even some Roman ruins.
 It takes in mountains, gorges, rolling hills and fragrant forests – some of the best scenery in France.

 More than anything, this trip is about getting the most out of the bike, packing in mile after mile of fabulous roads, with the emphasis on relaxed and flowing riding.
 It's broken down into easily managed daily chunks that would suit pillion couples or groups of riders.
 Whether it's your first trip to France or you've worn out all the usual destinations, it's a trip that will surprise and delight with superb roads and wonderful places to visit.